dssg/triage/src/triage/component/postmodeling/cookbook.md

 ### Crosstabs

-This analysis gives you information about the differences in values of the features used in a particular model, is calcualed as the mean ratio between the top *k* entities and the rest of the list (by default).
-You can also do crosstabs between the top *k* lists of different models, as long as they share the features used as predictors.
+This analysis gives you information about the differences in values of the features used in a particular model between the entities in the top *k* and the rest of the list, it's calcualed as the mean ratio between the top *k* entities and the rest of the list (by default).
+You can also do crosstabs between the top *k* lists from different models, as long as they share the features used as predictors.

+Crosstabs will allow you to understand the characteristics of the entities selected in the top *k* vs the entities not in the top *k*.
+For example, if you have as a feature `number of calls` and the mean ratio is **350.23**, it means that the entities at the top *k* have a 350 fold increase in the number of calls they made vs the people not at the top *k*.

+There are two ways in which you can generate crosstabs for a particular model (`model_id`):
+1. Generating the crosstabs from the database
+2. Generating the crosstabs from the matrices generated

+Both recipes shared the same ingredients, and what to look for, they differ only on the way to cook them.

-To generate crosstabs in a particular model (`model_id`) you will need:
+To generate crosstabs from a particular model (`model_id`) you will need:

 🥕 **Ingredients:**

 + A `model id`
 + Predictions generated and stored in the database.
 In case you don't have them you can follow [this recipe](#recipe-generating-predictions-and-storing-them-in-db-after-the-experiment-has-run-in-triage).
 + A connection to the DB.
 In case you don't have one you can follow [this recipe](#recipe-creating-a-database-engine)

+**Generating crosstabs from database**

 👩‍🍳 **How to cook:**